 We recently hosted a dynamic and very refreshing webinar with customer service expert Jeanne Bliss.
 Jeanne is one of the foremost experts on customer-focused leadership and paved the way for the role of the Chief Customer Officer.
 She has held customer service executive roles at Lands’ End, Coldwell Banker, Allstate, Mazda, and Microsoft.
-Since 2002 she has intitated customer experience transformations for global organizations through her firm, CustomerBliss, and has inspired audiences throughout the country in her keynote speeches.
+Since 2002 she has initiated customer experience transformations for global organizations through her firm, CustomerBliss, and has inspired audiences throughout the country in her keynote speeches.
 The co-founder of the Customer Experience Professional’s Association, Jeanne has often been referred to as the “Godmother of Customer Experience.”
 She has authored several books on customer service.
-This webinar was inspired by her most recent publication “Would You Do That to Your Mother – The Make Mom Proud Standard for Customer Service” We highly recommed this book for anyone in a customer service role.
+This webinar was inspired by her most recent publication “Would You Do That to Your Mother – The Make Mom Proud Standard for Customer Service” We highly recommend this book for anyone in a customer service role.
 The book brings to our attention this vital question:

 How would your company act if every customer were your mom?

 As Jeanne puts it, “How do we cut through the rigmarole of business to give customers the treatment they desire, and employees the ability to deliver it?”
 Jeanne Bliss recommends making business personal to get the traction you need by focusing on one deceptively simple question: “Would you do that to your mother?”